 So you have a choice, either you pay to play (by boosting or promoting your content) or you have to have a serious think about creating content that really works and that means no more cheap hits with cute kitties, pointless questions and clickbaiting.

-Quality shareable content, especially visual and video content works, especially on Facebook, so it’s worth investing time and effort into getting this right and, if necessary, promoting it.
+Quality shareable content, especially visual and video content works, especially on Facebook (external link), so it’s worth investing time and effort into getting this right and, if necessary, promoting it.
 But be aware that every other brand and business will be in the same boat and the space could be drowning in ads and competition for attention.

 Having all your eggs in someone else’s basket is never a good strategy so personally I’d recommend diversifying and exploring alternative places where your audiences are spending their time, particularly visual apps and platforms like Instagram, which has seen explosive growth recently – now with 300 million users.
 And look also at other storytelling options for creating great visuals (photos and infographics) and short-form video content on Twitter such as Vine.

 Fundamentally whatever platform you choose, it’s not a question of what’s in it for me (the business owner) but far more what’s in it for you (the customer).
 This is advice I have been giving my friend Stephen Cronk for the last four years since he set up Mirabeau Wine.